 New Organ Recovery Team makes Ohio State transplant surgery smoother than ever

-A unique team that just celebrated its first anniversary this January has helped facilitate nearly 550 total transplants at The Ohio State University Wexner Medical Center’s Comprehensive Transplant Center, making these procedures more efficient and more likely to be successful.
+A unique team that just celebrated its first anniversary this January (2021) has helped facilitate more than 550 total transplants at The Ohio State University Wexner Medical Center’s Comprehensive Transplant Center, making these procedures more efficient and more likely to be successful.
 Year 2 for Ohio State’s Organ Recovery Team — one of just a handful in the United States — looks even brighter.

 In its first year, this team fielded more than 5,000 organ offers and arranged for more than 150 organ recovery transport flights.
 They typically review 15-20 organ offers each day.

-“This team coordinates everything from fielding and reviewing the organ offers with the transplant attending to ensuring that the appropriate supplies, medications and solutions are available in the donor operating room,” says Caleb Ahrns, business manager of Ohio State’s Comprehensive Transplant Center.
+“This team coordinates everything from fielding and reviewing the organ offers with the transplant attending to ensuring that the appropriate supplies, medications and solutions are available in the donor operating room,” says Laura Stillion, MHA, FACHE, administrative director of Ohio State’s Comprehensive Transplant Center.
 “They also coordinate recipient matching and transportation to get the organ quickly and safely from the donor hospital to Ohio State.
 This involves countless hours of calls, texts and emails concerning logistical details related to organ recovery.”

-Taking care of such details also significantly reduces the risk for mistakes, says Musab Alebrahim, MD, an Ohio State transplant surgeon who works on the team.
+Taking care of such details also significantly reduces the risk for mistakes, says Musab Alebrahim, MD, an Ohio State transplant surgeon who leads this team.

 Before the ORT was assembled, many of these responsibilities fell to the surgeon accepting the organ.
 Often, this would take a surgeon several hours in the middle of the night — right before having to perform a lengthy surgery once the organ arrived.

 “This leaves the surgeon rested and ready when transplant surgery can begin,” Dr. Alebrahim says.